 Job Qualifications: Academic Affairs/Faculty

 Candidates for faculty positions should be subject matter experts in the academic disciplines to which they seek appointment.
 In addition, they must demonstrate strong general education competencies in each of the areas upon which the College’s Liberal Arts and Sciences/General Education Core Curriculum are based.
-These include reading, writing, speaking, critical thinking, mathematical reasoning, cultural diversity and tolerance, and information literacy.
-Successful candidates will also demonstrate the ability to deliver instruction and support learning in all modalities offered by the College, including traditional, hybrid, blended, and fully online formats.
+These include Reading, Writing, Public Speaking, Critical Thinking, Mathematical Reasoning, Cultural Diversity and Tolerance, and Information Literacy.
+Successful candidates will also demonstrate the ability to deliver instruction and support learning in all modalities offered by the College, including traditional, hybrid/blended, and fully online formats.

 For all faculty appointments a master’s degree is required, doctorate preferred.
-In exceptional cases equivalent work experience may be substituted in allied areas.
-Typically a minimum of eight years of full-time related work experience is required, along with a record of professional accomplishment.
+In exceptional cases eight years of equivalent work experience in allied areas may be substituted for advanced degrees..

 Candidates for faculty appointment shall also demonstrate an on-going commitment to their subject matter expertise, professional development, and pedagogical improvement.
 They shall also demonstrate a respect for shared governance, academic integrity, regulatory compliance, tolerance for diversity in all of its forms, and support for the College’s institutional values – including a readiness to become actively engaged in the life of the College.
 Appropriately, candidates shall be technology literate and able to actively engage with new and emerging digital platforms – including social media.